HL7/fhir-directory-query/input/pagecontent/index.md

 Likewise, we provide general guidance about the technical architecture and capabilities of a central source of validated provider data, but are not prescriptive about what an implementation must include.

-For more information on the history of National Directory see the [National Directory change notes](change-notes.html).

 ## National Directory Profiles